If you have recently downsized, or have to temporarily rent a smaller space, chances are likely that you need somewhere to stash your stuff.

 You could throw some items away, but what if you end up needing the items later?

 Renting a storage unit is the perfect solution to managing your space.
-However, it’s important to prep your items before storing them to ensure they remain in good condition.
+However, you shouldn’t just throw all the stuff you don’t need right into the storage unit.
+It’s important to prep your items before storing them to ensure they remain in good condition when you need them the next time.

 Prepare Before You Pack